Retroperitoneal Lymph Node Dissection (RPLND)

 Minimally Invasive RPLND

-Complications & Auxiliary Procedures
+Complications and Auxiliary Procedures